AdobeDocs/experience-manager-64.nl-NL/help/sites-developing/image-editor.md

 ---
 title: Afbeeldingseditor
-seo-title: Afbeeldingseditor
+seo-title: Image Editor
 description: De Afbeeldingseditor is een AEM en kan door componenten worden gebruikt om het bewerken van afbeeldingen door makers van inhoud te vergemakkelijken.
-seo-description: De Afbeeldingseditor is een AEM en kan door componenten worden gebruikt om het bewerken van afbeeldingen door makers van inhoud te vergemakkelijken.
+seo-description: The Image Editor is a core piece of AEM and can be leveraged by components to facilitate the manipulation of images by content authors.
 uuid: de6ac71b-380a-4b67-b697-ac34a79a9cc4
 contentOwner: bohnert
 products: SG_EXPERIENCEMANAGER/6.4/SITES